 Sheiling School Curriculum

 A tailored curriculum allows students to learn through the things that interest and intrigue them.
-Students are empowered to develop confidence, skills and independence but also their own sense of self, which is respected and prized, no matter their level of ability or
+Students are empowered to develop confidence, skills and independence but also their own sense of self, which is respected and prized, no matter their level of ability or disability.

 For our over 16 year old students, the curriculum teaches functional, vocational and community based skills and where appropriate work experience opportunities.
 Our core curriculum is enriched with sensory inputs and various social and cultural activities.
 The school community hosts concerts, plays and other performances throughout the year, along with celebrating various festivals and events.
 These provide additional opportunities for students to improve their confidence and social skills an provide a predictable rhythm and routine to their time at school.
 Students achieve accreditation at Entry 1 and 2 through ASDAN awards.

 To read Sheiling School's End of Year Academic Data click here